Nitrolaunch/nitrolaunch/docs/docs/plugins/plugins/options.md

 }
 ```

 Options that you do not change will not be changed in the output file.
-Options that MCVM does not know about will not be touched either.
+Options that Nitrolaunch does not know about will not be touched either.

 Options can also be overrided on a per-instance or per-profile basis inside the `options` field on that profile or instance.
 For instances, just specify the options for the side the instance is on (client / server).
 For profiles, you can also specify the options for both clients and servers that derive from that profile.